I want to set up an Active/Active or Active/Passive AWS Direct Connect connection to AWS services from a public virtual interface.

 Public ASN

-• Identify the connection that you plan to set as the primary connection.
-Then, increase the Local Preference (local-pref) to be sure that the on-premises router always chooses the correct path to send traffic to AWS.
-A higher Local Preference (local-pref) value is preferred, and the default is 100.
+- To send traffic from your on-premises network to AWS, identify the connection that you plan to set as the primary connection.
+Then, increase the local preference (local-pref) so that the on-premises router always chooses the correct path to send traffic to AWS.
+BGP chooses the higher local-pref value.
+The default local-pref value is 100.
 For more information, see Public virtual interface routing policies.

-• The primary connection is considered the primary path.
-When a failure occurs, traffic is shifted to the secondary connection as a secondary path.
+Note: The primary connection is the primary path.
+When a failure occurs, Direct Connect shifts traffic to the secondary connection as a secondary path.

 Related information